Responsibility & Sustainability

 On every building that we acquire, develop and manage, we design and implement a strategy that addresses both the Macro Sustainability issues (e.g. climate change mitigation and a commitment to Net Zero by 2030) and the Micro Sustainability issues (e.g. providing for the needs of local people and implementing high quality placemaking in the neighbourhoods that we invest in).

 In respect of the major new projects that we are delivering, we and our design teams are striving hard to meet and, where possible, exceed the sustainability targets set by leading industry bodies in order to create exemplar, 21st century workplaces.
-Every new project will publish its own Net Zero Carbon strategy.
+Every new project will produce its own Net Zero Carbon strategy.

 Brockton Everlast are supporters, both financially and in terms of our sustainability design targets, of the UK Green Building Council and the Better Buildings Partnership.